 Introduction to Florissant, Missouri

 Florissant, Missouri, in St. Louis county, is located 11 miles N of St. Louis, Missouri.
 The city is conveniently located inside the Saint Louis metropolitan area.
-There are approximately 50,497 residents in Florissant.

 Florissant is located in St. Louis County, which was established in 1812 and was named in honor of Saint Louis, the King of France.
 Originally, Florissant was a separate town and was predominantly French speaking.
-In fact, the city derived its name from a French term meaning "flowering".
+In fact, the city derived its name from a French term meaning "flowering."
 It is the hometown of the WWE Superstar Randy Orton.

 Florissant and nearby Attractions